Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/GCN.md

 * `Spectral graph theory` allows to redefine convolution in the context of graphs with Fourier analysis.
 * Graph downsampling ⇔ graph coarsening ⇔ graph partitioning: Decompose G into smaller meaningful clusters.
-* Structured pooling[18]: Arrangement of the node indexing such that adjacent nodes are hierarchically merged at the next coarser level.
+* Structured pooling: Arrangement of the node indexing such that adjacent nodes are hierarchically merged at the next coarser level.

 Laplacian operator is represented as a positive semi-definite $n \times n$ matrix: